pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/subpacket-classes.md

 40 	|	Literal Data Meta Hash			| Document	|			|						| [librepgp](https://datatracker.ietf.org/doc/html/draft-koch-librepgp), [draft-literal-data-metadata](https://datatracker.ietf.org/doc/html/draft-gallagher-openpgp-literal-metadata)
 41 	|	Trust Alias						| WoT		|			|						| [librepgp](https://datatracker.ietf.org/doc/html/draft-koch-librepgp)
 TBD	|	Replacement Key					| Preference| SHOULD NOT|(also 0x20 revocations)| [draft-replacementkey](https://datatracker.ietf.org/doc/html/draft-gallagher-openpgp-replacementkey)

+## Further notes

+* Three subpacket types are Boolean, with different default values for when they are absent (two true, one false).
+	It is RECOMMENDED that these subpackets not be used to convey their default values, only the non-default value.
+	The default value SHOULD instead be conveyed by the absence of the subpacket.
+* Unless otherwise indicated, subpackets SHOULD NOT be marked critical.
+* It is RECOMMENDED that a signature's creator places all subpackets in the hashed area, even self-verifying subpackets for which this is not strictly necessary.
+	The unhashed area SHOULD be reserved for informational subpackets attached by third parties (which can be safely stripped).